ncatlab/nlab-content/pages/17344.md

 =--

-So far this leaves open a more explicit characterization of the $Q$-fibrations.
+While this establishes the $Q$-model structure, so far this leaves open a more explicit description of the $Q$-fibrations.
 This is provided by the next statement.

 +-- {: .num_prop #CharacterizationOfFibrationsInBFModelStructures}